NixOS/nix.dev/source/tutorials/nix-language.md

 # Nix language basics

-The Nix language is a domain-specific, purely functional, lazily evaluated programming language, used to declare packages and configurations for the Nix package manager.
+The Nix language is a domain-specific, purely functional, lazily evaluated programming language.
+It is used to declare packages and configurations for the Nix package manager.

 ## Reading the Nix language without fear